 Keep track of important dates

 Set reminders for all of the key dates you’ll need throughout the year.
 These should include submission and payment deadlines to help you avoid penalties and interest payments, as well as other key dates – like payroll or loan repayments.
-There are different submission deadlines depending on your business structure, so we’ve linked to the guidance on this below:
+There are different submission deadlines depending on your business structure, so take a look at our key tax year dates for businesses.

 Though you’re not legally required to have a business bank account unless you’re a limited company, you might find it easier to have one.